reynoso811/010921-pt-phase-1-project/RR_README.md

 * Thus using these 3 analysis a producer can begin to make informed decisions into creating a new movie studio.

+## Next Steps

+Further analysis could produce more accurate and current insights:

+* Merging more data sets could yield more accurate information

+* Design a new label for movies with multiple genres.
+Yielding more data, rather than dropping movies with multiple genres.

+* New investigation into what specifically made the top 50 studios more successful than other studios in the U.S.

 ## For More Information

-Please review our full analysis in [our Jupyter Notebook](./Movie_Analysis.ipynb) or our [presentation](./DS_Project_Presentation.pdf).
+Please review our full analysis in [our Jupyter Notebook](./Movie_Analysis.ipynb) or our [presentation](./Movie_Analysis.pdf).

 For any additional questions, please contact **name & email, name & email**

 ## Repository Structure

-Describe the structure of your repository and its contents, for example:

 ```
 ├── README.md                           <- The top-level README for reviewers of this project
-├── dsc-phase1-project-template.ipynb   <- Narrative documentation of analysis in Jupyter notebook
+├── Movie_Analysis.ipynb                <- Narrative documentation of analysis in Jupyter notebook
-├── DS_Project_Presentation.pdf         <- PDF version of project presentation
+├── Movie_Analysis.pdf                  <- PDF version of project presentation
 ├── data                                <- Both sourced externally and generated from code
 └── images                              <- Both sourced externally and generated from code
 ```